 The Cancer Society Auckland

 Offers a range of free support services for people affected by cancer, their family/whānau and friends.

-New Zealand Stroke Foundation

-Provides help and support to people and their families/whānau affected by stroke.

-Parkinson's New Zealand

-Provides education, information and support for all people with Parkinson's, their caregivers, friends and families.

 Community Partners

 Community Partners works together with The Centre for Brain Research in The University of Auckland's Faculty of Medical Health Sciences to provide a network of charities and support groups to help people living with neurological disease.
 Specific information and links to relevant organisations is provided on:

 - Aphasia

 - Dementia

 - Epilepsy

 - Huntington's disease

 - Motor Neurone Disease

 - Multiple Sclerosis

 - Muscular Dystrophies

 - Parkinsonism

 - Stroke

 6. Caring for children with special needs

 "Special needs" can include physical, intellectual, medical and behavioural.
 Some children and young people may have a combination of these special needs, for example physical and intellectual.

 Some people do not always acknowledge and understand the specialised care our children require.
-They say things like "all children need care" but it is different when a child has a significant disability because you can't just leave them with anyone -

-it's not fair on them or your child.
+They say things like "all children need care" but it is different when a child has a significant disability because you can't just leave them with anyone - it's not fair on them or your child.
 (Postgraduate diploma student whose teenager lives with a disability).

 A Guide for Carers, He Aratohu ma nga Kaitiaki

 This guide includes a section on children with special needs and what help is available.

 Parent to Parent

 Parent to Parent is a support and information network for parents of children with special needs.
 Support is provided voluntarily by Trained Support Parents

 7. Caring for someone with a terminal illness

-There are few experiences more difficult than caring for someone diagnosed with terminal illness or at the endo of their life.
-Hospice NZ has a booklet, A Guide for Carers which may assist.
+There are few experiences more difficult than caring for someone diagnosed with a terminal illness or at the end of their life.
+Hospice New Zealand has a booklet, 'A Guide

+for Carers' which may assist.
 Topics include; on being a caregiver, caring for a loved one, circles of support, home nursing tips and practical matters.
+See Hospice NZ.

-The Cancer Society NZ also has a range of resources on living with cancer, relationship and communication and a booklet, Talking about Grief and Loss.
+The Cancer Society NZ also has a range of resources on living with cancer, relationships and communication and a booklet, Talking about Grief and Loss.
+Cancer Society

-The UK National Health Service has a helpful website with information on coping, planning and communicating when you have been diagnosed with a terminal illness.
-See Coping with a terminal illness.
+The UK National Health Service has a helpful website with information on coping, planning and communicating when you have been diagnosed with a terminal illness Coping with a terminal illness.

-SECTION FIVE: Research and Publications
+SECTION FIVE: Resources

-This section provides links to research and publications that are relevant to the Carer role.
+This section provides links to publications and research that may be relevant to the Carer Role.

 Publications:

-Ministry for Social Development The New Zealand Carers' Action Plan 2014-2018 is part of a wider government process to improve the choices of parents and other informal Carers so they can better balance their paid work, their caring responsibilities and other aspects of their life.
-See Action Plan Responding to an aging academic workforce Universities New Zealand - Te Pōkai Tara commissioned Business and Economic Research Limited (BERL) to analyse the academic workforce, identify possible scenarios for the future and present the universities with options and recommendations to prepare for these changes.
+The New Zealand Carers' Strategy Action Plan for 2014 to 2018 is part of a wider Government process to improve the choices of parents and other informal carers so they can better balance their paid work, their caring responsibilities and other aspects of their life.
+Choices for Living Caring and Working A ten-year plan to improve the caring and employment choices available to parents and carers, 2006.
+EEO Trust Magazine (March 2008).
+'Caring for the carers - an employment opportunity.'
+Information in this issue includes research and resources related to employers are assisting employees who combine paid work with caring for an adult friend or relative.
+Responding to an aging academic workforce Universities New Zealand - Te Pōkai Tara commissioned Business and Economic Research Limited (BERL) to analyse the academic workforce, identify possible scenarios for the future and present the universities with options and recommendations to prepare for these changes.
 BERL's report, entitled Academic Workforce Planning - Towards 2020, is the latest contribution to a wider academic workforce planning project.
-A summary of key findings from the BERL report and the report in its entirety may be downloaded from the Universities NZ Website (www.universitiesnz.ac.nz).
-Research reports related to the experiences of Carers in New Zealand: The Experiences of Informal Caregivers in New Zealand (January 2009) Jorgensen, D. Parsons, M. & Jacobs, S. The Carers Assessment of Needs Study, carried out by Dr Diane Jorgensen of Auckland University's School of Nursing during 2007/2008, is one of the largest qualitative studies about Carers in the world.
-It was undertaken with help from national non-profit Carers NZ, which enlisted Carers to participate.
-The LiLACS NZ longitudinal study was started in 2010 by the School of Population Health at the University of Auckland and is ongoing.
-It is a world leading research programme that aims to determine the predictors of successful advanced ageing and understand the trajectories of health and wellbeing in advanced age.
-The study has produced numerous reports about both the care and carers of the elderly.
+A summary of key findings from the BERL report and the report in its entirety may be downloaded from the Universities NZ website (www.universitiesnz.ac.nz).
+Research reports related to the experiences of Carers in New Zealand: